 Not all individuals needing HIV testing will feel comfortable seeing their primary care provider, and some may not have a regular provider at all.
 If this is the case, HIV testing is still readily available.
 Many community health centers or clinics offer testing, as well as local health departments, family planning clinics, substance abuse programs or treatment centers, VA health centers, and Planned Parenthood clinics.
 If you are a student or work at a university, HIV testing may be offered by your campus health services.
 Some national organizations, such as the AIDS Healthcare Foundation, and Greater than AIDS, among others, even offer mobile units that provide testing across the country.
 There are also similar organizations that operate locally to provide access to testing.1-3

 If you are unsure of where to start when it comes to HIV testing, you can also use national resources created by the CDC (Centers for Disease Control and Prevention) to find options near you.
-These include:

 - Texting your zip code to 566948 (KNOW IT)

 There are at-home HIV tests that involve swabbing the inside of your mouth.
 Results from these FDA-approved oral tests may be read at home within twenty minutes, so it is not necessary to see a healthcare provider or go to a testing facility to get an initial HIV test.
 If the result is positive, the manufacturers of the test can direct you toward follow-up testing and appropriate care.
 However, if the result is negative, it does not guarantee that a person does not have HIV.
 Follow-up testing with a healthcare provider or other testing facility may be necessary if you are at risk.1,3,4

 How to find free testing